-gas fuel storage tanks and any openings in them;

-spaces for fuel storage and preparation and any openings to them;

-doors, hatches and any other openings into hazardous spaces and areas;

-venting pipes and air inlet and outlet locations of a ventilation system of hazardous spaces and areas;

-doors, scuttles, companions, ventilation duct outlets locations and other openings in spaces adjacent to hazardous area;
+gas fuel storage tanks and any openings in them; spaces for fuel storage and preparation and any openings to them; doors, hatches and any other openings into hazardous spaces and areas; venting pipes and air inlet and outlet locations of a ventilation system of hazardous spaces and areas; doors, scuttles, companions, ventilation duct outlets locations and other openings in spaces adjacent to hazardous area (A, AG or FI, as applicable);

-.18 data on the properties of gas fuel intended for the use on board the ship;
+.18 data on the properties of gas fuel intended for the use on board the ship (FI);

 .19 analysis of risks related to the use and storage of gas fuel and possible consequences of its leakages according to IACS Recommendations No. 1461.
 The analysis shall consider the risks of damage of hull structural members and failure of any equipment after accident related to the use of gas fuel.
-The results of risk analysis shall be taken into account in the operating manual;
+The results of risk analysis shall be taken into account in the operating manual (AG);

-.20 regarding the LNG tanks, the technical documentation shall be submitted in the extent required for approval of a cargo tank for carrying LNG in compliance with the requirements of the IGF Code.
+.20 regarding the LNG tanks, the technical documentation shall be submitted in the extent required for approval of a cargo tank for carrying LNG in compliance with the requirements of the IGF Code (A, AG or FI, as applicable);

-Regarding the CNG tanks, the technical documentation shall be submitted in the extent required for approval of a cargo tank for carrying CNG on board the gas carrier in compliance with the Rules for the Classification and Construction of CNG Gas Carriers.
+Regarding the CNG tanks, the technical documentation shall be submitted in the extent required for approval of a cargo tank for carrying CNG on board the gas carrier in compliance with the Rules for the Classification and Construction of CNG Gas Carriers (A, AG or FI, as applicable).

-When the standard cylinders are used, the calculation of permissible pressure shall be submitted.
+When the standard cylinders are used, the calculation of permissible pressure shall be submitted (AG);